craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes May 24 25.md

 ### What happened?

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the morning of 7/19 106 AF, as they have looted the entirety of Dr. Otto's Condo